TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 ## Answer / Result

-Returns the total number of trips that were successfully completed.
+Returns total number of successfully completed trips.

 ## Insight

-This query measures completed ride activity by filtering only trips with a completed status.
+This query uses a **COUNT aggregation with filtering condition** to measure total ride completion volume on the platform.

 ---